 The final step before getting your CPA business up and running is getting an accounting merchant account setup to be able to accept card payments online.
-It will allow you to accomodate more customers and grow your business by simply accepting credit cards.
+It will allow you to accommodate more customers and grow your business by simply accepting credit cards.
 But this is where the difficulties begin with your online accounting business.
 Your industry is considered high risk by many banks because of its tendencies for losing them money.
 In order to find a supportive bank, you will need to find a processor that has a track record for supporting high risk merchant accounts.

 Why is Accounting High Risk?

 Unfortunately, due to high chargeback rates, potential fraud, and customer expectations, this industry is found to be high risk by banks and credit card processing companies.
-Because of this, the online payment processing industry is often unable to accept your business type and get you setup.
+Because of this, the online payment processing industry is often unable to accept your business type and get you set up.

 Chargebacks are a customer’s request for a refund by going through their bank instead of by asking you, the business owner.
 This is an issue with online businesses and creates a big hurdle for their bank and your merchant account.
-To help prevent them, there are a few steps that you can take.
+To help prevent chargebacks, there are a few steps that you can take.

 - Check in with your customers to ensure that they are satisfied before, during, and after your services.